 Here are a few ways to train your team to cultivate community and take care of themselves:

-- Encourage meditation: Dealing with customers all day, every day can be incredibly draining and stressful.
-Meditation can be a helpful tool to regain mental balance and relaxation in the midst of customer service chaos.
-Dedicate time to learning meditation and relaxation methods so your team feels comfortable taking a break.
+Dedicate time to learning meditation and relaxation methods, so your team feels comfortable taking a break.
 Apps like Headspace and Calm can help your team, especially if they meditate together.

 Fun fact: HubSpot's own customer support teams use a leaderboard and have found it motivates and inspires performance.

 Treat your team to an event or activity unrelated to work, such as a museum trip or a remote team-building game.
-Not only are these activities fun and casual, but they also create lasting connections that can mitigate otherwise tough days at work.
+These activities are fun, casual, and lead to lasting connections that can mitigate otherwise tough days at work.

 7. Customer Advocacy and Success Skills